 When it comes to choosing the best continuous integration tools, so many options are available in the market.
 These many options can easily confuse you.
 So we have researched and added the top continuous integration tools in DevOps here.

 3. Test Automation Tools

-A test automation tool is software that helps DevOps teams to automate their software testing process with less human intervention.
+A test automation tool is a software that helps DevOps teams to automate their software testing process with less human intervention.
 Test automation tools help in achieving higher speed, efficiency, and reliability.
-Automated testing in DevOps can increase software quality and reduce the risk.
+Automated testing in DevOps can increase software quality and reduce risk.
 Thus automated testing tools play a vital role in the DevOps tools list and DevOps toolchain.

-List of Top Test Automation Tools
+List of Top Test Automation Tools:

 4. Monitoring Tools in DevOps

-List of Top Monitoring Tools In DevOps
+List of Top Monitoring Tools In DevOps:

 Learn More About → Continuous Monitoring Tools In DevOps